 Many common medicines, such as

-opioids, heart and diabetes medications, and even prenatal vitamins can be fatal for babies and young children in very small doses—a pill or two.
-And teenagers can make poor decisions around pills, especially prescription medications, often with tragic results.
+opioids, heart and diabete drugs, and even prenatal vitamins can be fatal for babies and young children in very small doses—a pill or two.
+And teenagers can make poor choices with pills, especially prescriptions, often with tragic results.

 Just like you protect your child in your vehicle by using car seats and seat belts, you need to protect your children at home by locking up medicines and

 other common household poisons.
-Here are some medication safety tips for parents, grandparents and others who may have a child or teen in their home:
+Here are some medicine safety tips for parents, grandparents and anyone who has a child or teen in their home:

 Safe storage: out of reach & sight

-Store medicine, including over-the-counter medicines, in their original packaging in locked cabinets or containers.
-Safety latches that automatically lock when you close a cabinet door can help keep children away from dangerous products, but they can fail or break.
+Store all over-the-counter and prescription medicines in their original packages in locked cabinets or containers.
+Safety latches that lock when you close a cabinet door can help keep children away from harmful products, but they do not always work.

-Consider buying a small safe or lockbox where you can lock up all medications and drugs.
+Consider buying a small safe or lockbox to lock up all medicines and drugs.

 Put medicines back in safe storage right after using them.
 Never leave children alone with medicines.
-If you are giving or taking medicine and you have to do something else, such as answer the phone, take the medicine with you.
+If you have medicine open and you must do something else, like answer the phone, take the medicine with you.

-Remind babysitters, grandparents and anyone else who visits your home to keep purses, bags, or jackets that may have medicines in them where children can't get to them.
+Remind babysitters, grandparents and other visitors to keep purses, bags or jackets that have medicines in them away from children's reach.

 Taking & giving your child medicine

 When taking medicine, do it over a bathroom sink and/or away from common areas of your home.
 If you spill medicine, clean it up immediately.
-Remember that stronger medicines deserve even greater respect and care.
-For many opioids and other powerful painkillers, even a small amount consumed can be life-threatening.
+For many opioids and other powerful painkillers, even a small amount consumed or absorbed through the skin (liquid and patches) can be life-threatening.

 Never refer to medicine as "candy" or another appealing name.
 This can confuse or tempt a child to try other pills when you're not watching.

-over-the-counter medications.
-Some adult strength medications are never used with children.
-Talk with your pediatrician or pharmacist.
+over-the-counter medicine is adult-strength and never should be used with children.
+Talk about safer options with your pediatrician or pharmacist.

-Give the medicine at the prescribed times.
-If you forget a dose, give it as soon as possible and give the next dose at the correct time following the late dose.
+Give the medicine at the times you are supposed to, based on your prescription or what your doctor told you.
+If you forget to give a dose, give it as soon as possible and give the next dose at the correct time following the late dose.

-Ask your child's doctor or pharmacist before mixing medication with
+Check with your child's doctor or pharmacist before mixing medicine with

 Avoid unnecessary medicines

-Give medications that treat symptoms (such as lingering cough) only if your child needs it, and never to children under 2.
-Continued use is usually not necessary.
-Talk with your pediatrician.
+Give medications that treat symptoms (such as long-lasting cough) only if your child needs it.
+Over-the-counter cough or cold medicines is not recommended for children under age 6, and they should never be used in children under 2.

 Safely dispose of medications